 More than a public policy, business intelligence is an approach to help you identify opportunities and

-deciding factors for success, anticipate threats, prevent risks, secure information, and act on and influence the outside world to preserve the competitiveness of your business.
+critical factors for success, anticipate threats, prevent risks, secure information, and act on and influence the outside world to preserve the competitiveness of your business.
 We propose you implement this method with the help of this guide.

 In it, you will find help in diagnosing the vulnerabilities of your business, as well as the critical actions to take to protect and defend its interests and ensure its future development.